2017–18 Oregon State Beavers women's basketball team

 The 2017–18 Oregon State Beavers women's basketball team represented Oregon State University during the 2017–18 NCAA Division I women's basketball season.
 The Beavers, led by eighth-year head coach Scott Rueck, played their games at the Gill Coliseum and were members of the Pac-12 Conference.
 They finished the season 26–8, 14–4 in Pac-12 play, to finish in a tie for third place.
 They lost in the quarterfinals of the Pac-12 women's tournament to Arizona State.
-They received an at-large bid of the NCAA women's tournament where they defeated Western Kentucky and upset Tennessee in the first and second rounds, Baylor in the Sweet Sixteen before getting blown out by Louisville in the Elite Eight.
+They received an at-large bid to the NCAA women's tournament, where they defeated Western Kentucky and upset Tennessee in the first and second rounds, and Baylor in the Sweet Sixteen, before getting blown out by Louisville in the Elite Eight.

 Previous season

-They finished the season 31–5, 16–2 in Pac-12 play, to win Pac-12 regular season title.
-They advanced to the championship game Pac-12 women's tournament where they lost to Stanford.
-They received an at-large bid of the NCAA women's tournament where they defeated Long Beach State and Creighton in the first and second rounds before losing to Florida State in the Sweet Sixteen.
+They finished the season 31–5, 16–2 in Pac-12 play, to win the Pac-12 regular season title.
+They advanced to the championship game of the Pac-12 women's tournament, where they lost to Stanford.
+They received an at-large bid to the NCAA women's tournament, where they defeated Long Beach State and Creighton in the first and second rounds before losing to Florida State in the Sweet Sixteen.